Prosper-ador/auth2-system/DEPLOYMENT.md

      PORT=3000
      ```

-5. **Deploy!** Railway will automatically build and deploy your Rust application from the backend directory.
+5. **Deploy!** Railway will use Docker to build and deploy your Rust application.

 6. **Get your deployment URL** (e.g., `https://your-app.railway.app`)